40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 end
 ```

 The Microsoft Azure Load Balancer sends out probes from a specific IP, 168.63.129.16.
 This IP requires to have a response from the same interface as it packet arrived from.
-To ensure that the probes send for the external or internal load balancer is send via the correct interface, the configuration deployed by the template adds static routes for this Microsoft probe IP for both the external and internal interface of the firewall.
+To ensure that the probes sent for the external or internal load balancer are sent via the correct interface, the configuration deployed by the template adds static routes for this Microsoft probe IP for both the external and internal interface of the firewall.

-More information about this probe and the source IP can he found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probesource)
+More information about this probe and the source IP can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probesource)

 ```text
 config router static